DavidFW1960/Aussie-Broadband-Usage-Meter/README.md

 In this version, I added a calculation to take into account how much of the current day has been used for days remaining and also days used and am using that to give a more accurate estimate of daily use.
 I am also now showing the Allowance per day at start of month and remaining with the other information in the tooltip as per the image here.

 If you are over your quota for this stage of the month the percent used bar will be red.

+Note that if you set the nominalAllowance to 100000 it imitates an unlimited plan (see variables below).
+If this is set to 0 it will use the value it reads from Aussie Broadband.

+Unlimited plans don't show the lower data percent used bar and don't show any of the allowance statistics in the tooltip.
+Set the nominalAllowance to 100000 to see this if you are not on an umlimited plan.

 #######MAJOR CHANGES 0.34#######